A question that comes up now and then is whether my recipes—or any great French stews and braises—can be adapted to the slow cooker.

 * Pour the cooking liquid over the meats.
 Cook according to the timings given in your tried-and-true slow-cooker recipe, checking at the earliest point in the range given.

-* If there are finishing touches to the original bonne femme recipe (such as olives and prosciutto added at the end of cooking, or pearl onions and mushrooms sauteed toward the end of cooking), do this about 1/2 hour before your recipe is finished.
+* If there are finishing touches to the original French recipe (such as olives and prosciutto added at the end of cooking, or pearl onions and mushrooms sauteed toward the end of cooking), do this about 1/2 hour before your recipe is finished.

-To test this strategy, I gave the Vermouth-Braised Chicken with Black Olive and Prosciutto a try.
+To test this strategy, I gave the Vermouth-Braised Chicken with Black Olive and Prosciutto a try (click on the link for the recipe).
 It worked beautifully, though I must say that the chicken was done in much shorter time than in the slow-cooker recipe I used as a guideline. (the slow-cooker book said 3 1/2 hours; mine was done in 2 hours).
+So check your meats–especially chicken–often.
 Also, I love serving this with Any-Night Baked Rice.